Find Finland's Cheapest Spot-Price Electricity Contract

 In the electricity market of the future, consumers can be even more active players who participate in balancing the electricity market, for example by reacting to price signals and adjusting their own electricity consumption.
 An increase in demand flexibility can help smooth out price fluctuations in the electricity market.

-5 tips for choosing spot-price contract
+6 tips for choosing a spot-price contract

-Compare different electricity companies: Get to know the exchange electricity contracts offered by different electricity companies and choose one that meets your needs and wishes.
+Get to know the exchange electricity contracts offered by different electricity companies and choose one that meets your needs and wishes.
 Pay attention to the contract terms, reviews, service level, and customer support.

 FAQ